 “Those two.
 So you don’t just run a bar, do you?”

 “Run it?
 No, Mr. Stern.
 I own it.
-And everything else on this Station.”
+And everything else on this station.”
 He looks down at the knife in the floor.
 “So, how about it?
 I take care of this problem for you.
 You take care of mine.
 Deal?”

 It’s not something I can refuse, not now that I know Mr. Orange Shirt is Erik Jager, the pirate equivalent of a mob boss.
 No, that’s not the right comparison.
 If mob bosses all reported to the same mob overlord, Jager would be that guy.
 I suddenly feel light-headed and hope he doesn’t notice my heart trying to escape my chest through my goddamn neck.
 Veeni mifi knives don’t scare me.
 Spaceball arenas don’t scare me.
 My own wife and her idiotic idea about what’s an acceptable punishment for a husband who wanders off the reservation because his brain involuntarily switches off at the sound of a Veeni song, that doesn’t scare me.
 This guy, with his bright shirts, big mustache, odd jewelry, and the absolute authority to have me disappeared into god knows where with the flick of his right pinky – that scares the shit out of me.
 I don’t know what’s more frightening – me standing here talking to him like jus’ folks, or the fact that he’s asking for something.
 Guys like him usually take, take, take, and expect you to accept your unmolested life as more than fair.